Home Insurance Quotes

 Home insurance basics

-Also know that a home insurance policy covers much more than damage to your house.
-There are additional coverages within a home insurance policy, with limits often set as a percentage of the dwelling’s coverage amount.
+A home insurance policy covers much more than damage to your house.
+There are additional coverage types within a policy that can save you from financial disaster, with limits often set as a percentage of the dwelling’s coverage amount.
 (Check your own policy for limits.)

 - Your belongings.
 (Often 50 percent of the dwelling amount.)